 All software requirements are not created equal.
 I’m not referring to the form or content of the requirements, but to their quality.
-If you are reading this blog for the key take-away, I recommend you read the following closely, the effect of requirement quality on a software development project can be profound, especially when it comes to medical software development.
-A set of low quality medical software requirements, apart from putting patients at risk in the worst of scenarios, can result in a project that plods along incessantly to its conclusion.
+If you are reading this blog for the key take-away, I recommend you read the following closely: the effect of requirement quality on a software development project can be profound, especially when it comes to medical software development.
+A set of low-quality requirements, apart from putting patients at risk in the worst of scenarios, can result in a project that plods along incessantly to its conclusion.
 Good quality requirements result in build after build that make explicit, predictable progress from developers well-engaged in both their strategy and tactics.

 The Challenge of Medical Software Requirements